-In 2013, 2014 and 2015, no impairment charges were recorded.
+In 2014, 2015 and 2016, no impairment charges were recorded.
 The assessment was based upon a discounted cash flow analysis and analysis of our market capitalization.
 The estimate of cash flow was based upon, among other things, certain assumptions about expected future operating performance such as revenue growth rates and operating margins used to calculate projected future cash flows, risk-adjusted discount rates, future economic and market conditions, and determination of appropriate market comparables.
 We based our fair value estimates on assumptions we believed to be reasonable but that are unpredictable and inherently uncertain.
 The long-term financial forecast represented the best estimate that we had at that time and we believed that its underlying assumptions were reasonable.
 However, actual performance in the near-term and longer-term could be materially different from the forecast, which could impact future estimates of fair value of our reporting units and may result in a charge to earnings in future periods due to the potential for further write-down of goodwill in connection with future impairment tests.

 Accounting for income taxes.
 In preparing our consolidated financial statements, we are required to estimate our income taxes in each of the jurisdictions in which we operate.
+We are tax resident in numerous taxing jurisdictions around the world and have identified our major tax jurisdictions as Taiwan, Hong Kong, Korea and China with statutory tax rate of 17%, 16.5%, 21.52% and 25%, respectively.
 This process involves estimating our actual current tax exposure together with assessing temporary differences resulting from differing treatment of items for tax and accounting purposes.
 These differences result in deferred tax assets and liabilities, which are included within our consolidated balance sheet.
 We must then assess the likelihood that our deferred tax assets will be recovered from future taxable income within the relevant jurisdiction and, to the extent we believe that recovery is not likely, we must establish a valuation allowance.
-The total amount of valuation allowance as of December 31, 2013, 2014 and 2015 was US\$16.3 million, US\$16.8 million and US\$19.0 million, respectively.
+The total amount of valuation allowance as of December 31, 2014, 2015 and 2016 was US\$16.8 million, US\$19.0 million and US\$20.8 million, respectively.
 We provide for a valuation allowance to the extent we believe that it is more likely than not that the deferred tax assets will not be recovered from future taxable income.
 Realization of the future tax benefits related to the deferred tax assets is dependent on many factors, including our ability to generate taxable income within the period during which the temporary differences reverse, the outlook for the economic environment in which we operate, and the overall future industry outlook.
 Should we determine that we would not be able to realize all or part of our net deferred tax asset in the future, an additional allowance for the deferred tax asset would be charged to income in the period the determination was made.